-The instructor cannot accommodate students who are late in their work or do not show up for the final exam.
+The instructor cannot accommodate students who are late in their work or do not show up for the exam.
 And, unless you produce a medical certificate or letter from the Office of Accessibility, the instructor will not give the final grade of IN (incomplete).
+Graduate students are not eligible for Credit/No Credit as a final grade.